 Follow the instructions provided by the case manufacturer for proper installation guidelines.
-TYAN recommends that you screw down the motherboard. with all the mounting holes provided.
-If your case does not have a hole for a standoff, simply cut off the bottom of the plastic standoff so that the flat portion rests on the metal.
+Tyan recommends that you make use of all mounting holes to screw down the motherboard.
 The adapter cards and the screws holding them down will keep your board flat.
-The fastening screw should not short any of the traces on the motherboard.
-Make certain that you do not overtighten the screw, as it will damage the motherboard and possibly break internal traces in the surrounding area.
+The fastening screws should not short / touch any of the traces on the motherboard.
+Make certain that you do not overtighten the screws, as that will damage the motherboard and possibly break internal traces in the surrounding area.
 The hole you should use is located at the top-center of the board where the adapter cards are fastened to the case.